 \subsection{Convenient diagrams corresponding to a fixed pair-of-pants diagram}

-In this subsection we will consider convenient diagrams defined using a fixed essential pair-of-pants diagram.
+In this subsection, we wish to show that any two convenient diagrams belonging to a fixed essential pair-of-pants diagram can be nicely connected.
 We start by relating the $\alphak$--, $\betak$-- and symmetric convenient Heegaard diagrams corresponding to the same pair-of-pants diagram and the same choice of oriented arcs.

 \begin{prop} Suppose that $\DD_1$ is an $\alphak$--convenient Heegaard diagram.
 Let $\DD_2$ denote the symmetric convenient diagram corresponding to the same pair-of-pants diagram and the same choice of oriented arcs fixed in Steps 4 and 5 of Algorithm~\ref{algo:alg}.
 Then $\DD_1$ and $\DD_2$ are nicely connected. \end{prop} \begin{proof} Let us fix an octagon of the bigon--free pair-of-pants decomposition underlying the convenient diagrams.
 We only need to work in the respective $\alphak$-- or $\betak$--pair-of-pants containing this fixed octagon.
-To visualize the octagon better, now we use two parallel $\betak$-- (or $\alphak$--) curves from the bunch intersecting the pair-of-pants.
+To visualize the octagon better (and to indicate that arcs correspond to potentially more than one parallel segments), now we use two parallel $\betak$-- (or $\alphak$--) curves from the bunch intersecting the pair-of-pants.
 In Figure~\ref{f:ii}(a) we show an $\alphak$--pair-of-pants (that is, the circles are all $\alphak$--curves, the newly chosen one being dashed, while the intervals denote the $\betak$--components in this pair-of-pants, and the dotted lines correspond to the new $\betak$--curve).
 Figure~\ref{f:ii}(b) shows a possible configuration in the $\betak$--pair-of-pants containing the same octagon (again, the new $\alphak$--curve is dashed while the new $\betak$--curve is dotted).
-Now the sequence of nice isotopies and nice handle slides on both the $\alphak$-- and the $\betak$--curves (as it is indicated by Figure~\ref{f:ii}, showing the effect of the nice moves only in the $\alphak$--pair-of-pants) transforms the diagram into Figure~\ref{f:ii}(g), from which a nice type-$b$ destabilization (for each octagon) provides a symmetric convenient diagram (depicted by Figure~\ref{f:ii}(h)).
+Now the sequence of nice isotopies and nice handle slides on both the $\alphak$-- and the $\betak$--curves, as indicated by the diagrams of Figure~\ref{f:ii} (showing the effect of the nice moves only in the $\alphak$--pair-of-pants), transforms the diagram into Figure~\ref{f:ii}(g).
+From here, a nice type-$b$ destabilization (for each octagon) provides a symmetric convenient diagram (depicted by Figure~\ref{f:ii}(h)).

 \end{proof}